tengge1/ShadowEditor/README.md

 3. Use JSON web tokens (JWT) for user authentication.
 4. Automatic saving is disabled by default.
 5. Fix the bug that the uploaded data of non-admin users is not displayed.
+6. Fix the bug that the resource list does not load when the user does not have permission to view all resources.

 ## v0.5.1 has Released